 - Open the Disneyland app.

 - The app will default to the Disneyland Park tab and you'll see Star Wars: Rise of the Resistance at the top.
+Tap Confirm Your Party.

-- You can refresh the app by dragging your finger down on the screen far enough to see the refresh bar appear (with date and time).
+- You can also refresh the app by dragging your finger down on the screen far enough to see the refresh bar appear (with date and time).

 - For the second enrollment period of the day, you'll need to make sure all tickets have been scanned at the park entrance or it will not go through.
-Click Join a Boarding Group at the bottom and you'll see your Boarding Group number!

 - You'll confirm and receive updates.

 - You can have multiple people attempt to get a Boarding Pass for the group, but once the first person secures a Boarding Group, the other people trying will get error messages.
 If the tickets are only linked to one account, you can have multiple party members try to join.
 But as soon as one person gets in, everyone else should stop trying.
-Disneyland does not have a Friends and Family list to link all of your party like Disney World.
+Disneyland does not have a Friends and Family list to link your entire party like Disney World.
 A cast member has recommended that only one person attempt to join, but we have also had success with more than one person attempting to join.
 You never know who has the fastest signal!